farisachugthai/ipython/docs/source/sphinxext/lexer.rst

-To learn more about the IPython lexer and how it works in reStructured text documents parsed by Docutils or Sphinx, see :doc:`sphinxext`.
+To learn more about the IPython lexer and how it works in reStructured text documents parsed by Docutils or Sphinx, see :doc:`sphinxext/ipython_sphinx_directive`.